 For contests that do not offer late swap, all edits will be final at the scheduled start time for the first game of the slate.
 That means no more entries and no more lineup changes.
 Let’s say you’re looking to join a Sunday NFL contest and the first game in which players are eligible for selection in that contest kicks off at 1pm EST that day.
 You’ll need to enter and make your last lineup change by 12:59pm - not a minute later.

 Users may cancel entries by clicking on the ‘cancel entry’ link located at the bottom of your entry on the roster confirmation page or by clicking the red x next to your entry at your Upcoming page.
 You may cancel your entry for any contest as long as it is more than 15 minutes before game start, except for matched H2H entries, which can never be cancelled.
 Within 15 minutes of game start, you will not be able to cancel an entry if the contest is already filled (tournaments, 3-100 player contests, 50/50s, multipliers).
 FanDuel will not accommodate cancellation requests for entries in filled contests within 15 minutes of game start.
 FanDuel has no obligation to honor cancellation requests that are not received, or which are received after these deadlines, due to technical difficulties or other reasons.
 Also, FanDuel will not accommodate requests to cancel matched H2H entries.

 Rules for how postponed games are treated in FanDuel contests vary depending on the sport and contest type.
 For NFL contests, you will receive points for any postponed games that are played no later than Wednesday of that week.
-For one day MLB contests, if the postponed game is played on the same day then you will receive points for your players in those games as normal.
+For one day MLB, Basketball, NHL and Soccer contests, if the postponed game is played on the same day then you will receive points for your players in those games as normal.
 If a game is postponed to a later date or called off for any reason, any players you have selected for that game will receive zero points.
 For any Basketball, MLB, NHL and Soccer contests that are scheduled to include games from multiple days (such as some playoff contests), you will receive points for any games that are played no later than the day after the last game scheduled as part of the contest.
 For slates involving multiple games, if game cancellations and/or postponements mean there is only one game left in a contest, then the contest will be canceled and all entry fees will be refunded.
 NOTE: A game will be considered to be 'played' on a given day if it begins on that day and is completed no later than 6am Eastern on the following day.
 For Golf contests, postponed rounds will only be counted if they are completed before the Wednesday following the start of a tournament.

 Rules for how suspended games are treated vary depending on the sport and game type.
 A game is considered suspended if it is unfinished, but to be completed in the future.
 At a minimum, the statistics compiled prior to the end of the contest period will count towards contests.
 For a suspended NFL game, you will receive points for the remainder of the game if it is played no later than Wednesday of that week.
 For one day MLB contests, if the game is suspended until a future date, points accumulated in the remainder of the game will not count towards contests.
-For one day NBA and NHL contests, you will receive points for any postponed games that are played no later than the next day.
-For any NBA, MLB, and NHL contests that are scheduled to include games from multiple days (such as some playoff contests), you will receive the remaining points for the any games that are completed no later than the day after the last game scheduled as part of the contest.
+For one day Basketball, NHL and Soccer contests, you will receive points for any suspended games that are played no later than the next day.
+For any Basketball, MLB, NHL and Soccer contests that are scheduled to include games from multiple days (such as some playoff contests), you will receive the remaining points for the any games that are completed no later than the day after the last game scheduled as part of the contest.
 For Golf contests, if a tournament is suspended after rounds have been played, and it will not complete within a week from the event start date, the game will be marked complete and the future scores will not count towards settlement.